 - Massive move in content consumption on the small screen.

-- The new digital generation which relates less to traditional sources of marketing and identifies social media channels such as YouTube far more intensely than the movie stars or television actors.
+- The new digital generation which relates less to traditional sources of marketing and identifies social media channels such as YouTube far more intensely than movie stars or television actors.

 - Consumers are less willing to pay attention to traditional advertising messages.
 With the increasing amount of engaging content being offered, there is little doubt that the new approaches of marketing are a necessity.